 The smart rosy-cheeked kids can outsmart you in the games of football and volleyball.
 I would expect you to contribute something by exchanging some knowledge of science, geography or mathematics with them.

-The Historic Temple
+The Historic Temple at Grahan Village

-The temple of the wife of Rishi Jamdagni, who is the lord of the Village of Malana, is the iconic architecture of the village.
+The temple of the wife of Rishi Jamdagni, who is the lord of the village of Malana, is the iconic architecture of the village.
 The temple is opened during the celebrations and the people from nearby villages and even the town of Kullu gather near the temple for the same.

 The most authentic of the Himachali Food

-The guest house owners can provide you with the Indian version of Italian, Israeli and Mexican food.
-Though you can binge on all kinds of fast food here, I would strongly recommend trying the Himachali Thali that would come straight from of the smoking huts in the village.
+The homestay owners can provide you with the Indian version of Italian, Israeli and Mexican food.
+Though you can binge on all kinds of fast food here, I would strongly recommend trying the Himachali Thali that would come straight from the smoking huts in the village.
 The food is not so spicy but has an authentic aroma and the taste of simple food cooked on firewood.

 - It is advisable to pre-book your stay during the summers.